Observable tests of self-interacting dark matter in galaxy clusters: cosmological simulations with SIDM and baryons: Density profiles

 To compare the relative effect of including baryons with the different DM models, we plot the ratios of the DM densities from our simulations with \bahamas physics to the DM densities from the corresponding DM-only simulations in the middle panels of Fig.~\ref{fig:density_profiles}.
 Because all of the matter in a DM-only simulation is modelled as DM, the DM density in a simulated DM-only universe is larger than in the corresponding DM+baryons universe by a factor of $\Omega_\mathrm{m} / \Omega_\mathrm{DM}$.
 We therefore plot a horizontal line at $\Omega_\mathrm{DM} / \Omega_\mathrm{m} \approx 0.84$.

-In the bottom panels of Fig.~\ref{fig:density_profiles} we plot the circular velocity curves of our simulated clusters, defined by $v_\mathrm{circ} = \sqrt{G M(<r) / r}$, where $M(<r)$ is the total mass (DM, stars, gas and black holes) within a radius $r$.
+Finally, in the bottom panels of Fig.~\ref{fig:density_profiles} we plot the 3D velocity dispersion profiles of both DM and star particles in our simulations.
+These are calculated by taking all $N$ particles within logarithmically-spaced spherical shells (wider than in the case of the density profiles) and then using

+where $\vect{v}_\mathrm{CoM}$ is the mass-weighted mean velocity of all particles in the halo.
 As in the top panels, we show both the DM-only and \bahamas physics results, and the 16-84th percentile regions for CDM+baryons and SIDM1+baryons.